michallepicki/blog/_posts/2021-11-06-playwright-and-phoenix-ecto-sql-sandbox.md

 ## Setup

 We'll be using a new, freshly generated Phoenix `1.6.2` app, and Playwright `1.16`.
-After generating a new project with `mix phx.new hello` and using `mix phx.gen.auth` (to have some database data to show, in this case a listing of users), let's install Playwright (requires `node` and `npm`).
-This also downloads the browsers compatible with this version of Playwright, and `ffmpeg` (for video recording):
+After generating a new project with `mix phx.new hello` and using `mix phx.gen.auth` (to have some database data to show, in this case a listing of users), we can install Playwright using `npm` (this also downloads the browsers compatible with this version of Playwright and `ffmpeg` for video recording):

 {% raw %}
 <div><pre><code class="terminal">$ cd assets/ &amp;&amp; npm i --save-dev playwright@1.16 &amp;&amp; cd -